How JuiceFS Stores Files

-Unlike the traditional file system that can only use local disks to store data and corresponding metadata, JuiceFS will format the data and store it in object storage (cloud storage), and store the metadata corresponding to the data in databases such as Redis. .
+The strong consistency and high performance of JuiceFS are ascribed to its unique file management mode.
+Unlike the traditional file system that can only use local disks to store data and corresponding metadata, JuiceFS formats data first and store the data in object storage (cloud storage) with the corresponding metadata being stored in databases such as Redis.